In this Article

 2. Baking Soda

+Oats helps to absorb excess oil from the skin.
+It has anti-oxidant and anti-inflammatory properties and it contains saponins which are natural skin cleansers.
 Add one cup of oatmeal (powdered) in a bathtub of water and bathe your baby with this.
 The water will turn milky once you add the oatmeal to it.
 Make sure to use organic oatmeal and not the ones that come with preservatives.
-Bathe your baby for 15-20 mins and pat them dry.
+Bathe your baby for 15-20 mins and pat him dry.

 4. Sandalwood Powder

-A sweet smelling option that you have is sandalwood powder.
-It helps in cooling down your baby’s skin and eliminating all the symptoms.
+Sandalwood has antibacterial, anti-inflammatory properties, is a mild skin exfoliant, and has essential oils that nourish and moisturise the skin.
+It helps in cooling down your baby’s skin and reducing itchiness.
 Make a paste with equal parts of rose water and sandalwood powder.
 Apply this over the rashes to reduce the symptoms.
-Another remedy involves mixing 2 tablespoons of coriander powder, 2 tablespoons of sandalwood paste, and a little rose water.

 5. Fuller’s Earth

-Fuller’s earth or Multani mitti is another excellent home remedy that you can make use of.
+Fuller’s earth absorbs excess oil from skin, helps to improve blood circulation & skin tone which helps to treat and prevent prickly heat and rashes.
 All you need to do is make a thick paste with fuller’s earth and rose water.
 Then apply the paste on the rashes to see your baby get instant relief from the itching.

 Make a smooth paste by grinding neem leaves and apply that paste on the affected area.
 Let the paste dry and rinse with cold water.